 Divide in 6 buttered and flour dusted ramekins, cover with cling film, and refrigerate until baking, but surely at least 30 minutes.

-Bake in preheated oven, convection mode, at 220 degrees Celsius, for 8 - 10 minute, depending on oven, so do a test.
+Bake in preheated oven, convection mode, at 220 degrees Celsius, for 8 - 10 minute. the exact time will depend on the oven and the size of the ramekins so do a test.

 Indulge with a spoon straight from the ramekin, or insert a small knife between the cake and ramekin (which you will have to hold with a towel so it won't burn your hand).
 Using the back side of the knife (not the sharp end) in a cyclical movement moving the knife against the ramekin, and detach the cake.
 Turn it upside down on a plate, shake it sideways gently until loose and drop it upside down on the plate.
 This is the same technique as loosening a Panna cotta from it's ramekin to serve on a plate.
 Either way, garnish with: